 - Remain optimistic.
 Many claims that were initially denied can get approved on a second try.

 The SSA offers an appeals process so that claims that were wrongly denied can get approved.
 This is your “second chance” to get your claim filed correctly.
 But to be successful on appeal, you will have to fix whatever the SSA believes was wrong with your initial claim.
-In many cases, claims are turned down simply because you filed the paperwork wrong or left something out.
-In other cases they want additional proof about your diagnosis, how it affects your work, or both.

 When you bring your claim to us, we will find out the reason it was denied and make sure we correct everything.
 We know how to guide a claim through the appeals process to maximize its chances of being approved.

-If you can’t work, your SSDI benefits could be the difference between keeping a roof over your head and losing it.
-Don’t get denied for benefits you’ve already earned.
-The lawyers of John Foy & Associates can help you file your claim correctly and get the money you’re owed.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+The Cumming Social Security disability lawyers at John Foy & Associates can help you file your claim correctly and get the money you’re owed.
+Call us or fill out the form to your right and get your FREE consultation today.

-Call or text 404-800-4408 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form